 Talking about the struggling days, Anil Kapoor told mid-day, "I completed my acting course but I wasn't able to get any work so, there was a show which was going abroad.
 In that show, there was Zarina Wahab ji, Padmini Kapila, Hemant Kumar saab and Nutan ji.
 When they were ready to go that time, they needed some background dancers so, I went there as a background dancer and I think, I used to get 15 pounds for one show at that time."

-In June 2018, Anil Kapoor completed 35 years in Hindi film industry.
-The veteran actor believes that the key to his longevity is the disciplined routine he has followed throughout his career and the determination to evolve with each passing day.
+Anil Kapoor believes that the key to his longevity in the film industry is the disciplined routine he has followed throughout his career and the determination to evolve with each passing day.
 Anil calls himself an "obedient" student of Indian cinema.

 In picture: Anil Kapoor and Madhuri Dixit who starred together in films like Tezaab, Ram Lakhan, Parinda and Beta.